The Soul of My Suit: Music video

 A music video was shot to promote the single, but was never shown at the time.
 The video was filmed in the Hall of Mirrors at Belle Vue in Manchester on 12 March 1977 and was Bolan's final promotional video before his death.
 The video surfaced from EMI's archives in 1999 and later received an upload to the band's official YouTube channel in 2020.

 Critical reception

-On its release, Jim Evans of Record Mirror gave the song a three out of five rating and wrote, "Marc rides a white swan back to the old days.
+Upon its release, Jim Evans of Record Mirror gave the song a three out of five rating and wrote, "Marc rides a white swan back to the old days.
 Voice sounds wobbly.
 Hit."
 The Lincoln, Rutland & Stamford Mercury commented, "Familiar bits of former hits.
 Bolan treats us to strangled outbursts to remind us of what he once was."
+Mike Pryce of the Worcester Evening News stated, "The punk rockers of yesteryear having moved on to something marginally more melodic."
+Charles Shaar Murray of the NME was negative in his review, stating that there are a "couple of halfway decent ideas which unfortunately have nothing much to do with each other and therefore don't even clash in an interesting manner".
+He continued, "More primeval than primal, drivel burbled fairly engagingly, though he sounds as though he's having trouble singing while keeping his cheeks sucked in."

-In a review of Dandy in the Underworld, Phil McNeill of New Musical Express noted that the song "shows Marc's voice is as good as ever – and his guitar playing, while missing the strangulated sparkle of yore, is more assured than ever".
+In a review of Dandy in the Underworld, Phil McNeill of the NME noted that the song "shows Marc's voice is as good as ever – and his guitar playing, while missing the strangulated sparkle of yore, is more assured than ever".
 In a retrospective review of the album, Dave Thompson, writing for AllMusic, described "The Soul of My Suit" as "yearning" and felt it was the "most successful" track to retain the "demented soul revue edge" of Bolan's past work.